arepetti/licensemanager/README.md

 Of course you also need to protect application assemblies otherwise they may be tampered.
-This topic is vast (especially because a cracker has a big _surface attack_) but you should at least start signing all your assemblies.
+This topic is vast (especially because a cracker has a big _surface attack_) but you should at least start signing all your assemblies and then - eventually - embed `Radev.Licensing.dll` into your application assembly as a resource (to make things slightly more complicate for _casual_ crackers), you will load it inside `AppDomain.CurrentDomain.AssemblyResolve` event handler.

 There are more things to consider:

 * If application can load untrusted/unsigned plugins then cracker may simply use Reflection to bypass/modify already validated in-memory license data.
-* Code may be patched at run-time too bypassing license checks (the (in)famous `NOP` instead of `CALL`).
+* Code may be patched at run-time bypassing license checks (the (in)famous `NOP` instead of `CALL`).
 * WMI information may be _faked_.
 * An entire system may be cloned using virtual machines.
 * Application may be _shared_ using Web Access, Terminal Server or similar technology.